-A variety of teaching and learning strategies that are student-centred and output-oriented are utilised as outlined below:
+A variety of teaching and learning strategies that are scholar-centred and output-oriented are utilised as outlined below:

 Lectures: to introduce key concepts, explain course materials, and to provide a forum for scholars where debate and exchange of ideas and experience is encouraged.
-Lectures on the taught modules will be delivered primarily by RCSI staff who are expert in their field.
+Lectures will be delivered mainly by RCSI on taught modules who are experts in their field.
 Guest lectures will occasionally be provided to supplement teaching and better illustrate selected concepts of the syllabus.